 In the Compression Ignition engines, the air in the cylinder is compressed due to mechanical compression and the fuel is injected into the cylinder which contains highly compressed air at high temperature than the self-Ignition temperature of the injected fuel to ignite the fuel.

 Which means in the Diesel cycle, the heat addition process takes place while constant pressure.
-So because of this the Diesel cycle also
+So because of this, the Diesel cycle also said as the Constant Pressure cycle as well.

 The four thermodynamic operations in the compression Ignition Engines are